 When is the next Tory leadership TV debate?

-Rishi Sunak and Liz Truss will take part in a live TV debate on BBC One tonight, as the final two Tory leadership candidates go head-to-head in the race to become Prime Minister.

-The debate will take place in front of an audience between 80 and 100 people and will be hosted in Stoke-on-Trent.
+On Monday's debate in Stoke-on-Trent, Ms Truss accused Mr Sunak of endangering Britain's economy with plans that could push the country into a recession, comparing him to Gordon Brown.

+The former chancellor hit back, saying the Foreign Secretary’s plans would drive up interest rates and “tip millions of people into misery”.

-The two finalists have also agreed to face each other on Sky News, hosted by Kay Burley.
+The final two Tory leadership candidates have also agreed to face each other on Sky News, hosted by Kay Burley.

-After Penny Mordaunt was knocked out of the running on Wednesday 20 July, only Rishi Sunak, and Liz Truss are vying for the top job to replace Boris Johnson as Prime Minister in September.

-The Tory leadership contenders have already gone head-to-head in two leadership debates, but the third was cancelled after Ms Truss and Mr Sunak pulled out.

 When are the Tory leadership TV debates?

-BBC One will air the final debate on Monday 25 July.
-Those at home can also tune into BBC Radio 5 Live, where the debate will be simulcast.
-Coverage will also continue after the debate.

-Sky News has confirmed its event will take place in front of a live audience on Thursday 4 August.
+Sky News has confirmed its debate – featuring a head-to-head between Ms Truss and Mr Sunak – will take place in front of a live audience on Thursday 4 August.

+BBC One aired the first of the two debates on Monday 25 July and TalkTV held the second on Tuesday 26 July.

 What have the networks said about the debates?